Apply For a Grant

 Organizations that have not received funding from the United Way in the past are welcome to apply.
 Past United Way grants are no guarantee of future funding.

 We Will Not Consider Grants For:

 - Organizations that espouse political or religious advocacy as part of their services

-Rice County Area United Way requires an official, board-approved diversity or anti-discrimination policy from organizations with each grant application.
+Rice County Area United Way requires an official, board-approved diversity, equity and/or inclusion policy from organizations with each grant application.
 Applications without a diversity policy will not be considered.